Eremiel/tutty/content/tutorials/cu-input-walk-through.md

 Computation of the charge density is also supported by a plane-wave basis with substantially higher energy cutoff (`ecutrho = 300`).

 In general, energy cut-offs need to be tested for convergence, but there are [guidelines](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm45922794555488) for sensible starting points.

+## Electrons namelist

+## Atomic species

+## Atomic positions

+Note that we have only one atom specified although the FCC unit cell contains four atoms.
+We have already told the code that we have an FCC lattice (`ibrav=2` under `@SYSTEM`), and all atoms in an FCC unit cell are related by symmetry.

+## K-point mesh